vnijs/radiant/inst/base/tools/help/visualize.md

 > Visualize data

+#### Filter

+Use the `Filter` box to select (or omit) specific sets of rows from the data.
+See the helpfile for Data > View for details.

-#### Number of plots
+#### Plot-type

-Start by experimenting with different selections for the X-variable for a single plot (click the Single radio button).
-This will produce a simple histogram for the X-variable.
-Then try adding a Y-variable to create a scatter plot (or a box-plot if one of the variables is categorical).
-Facet row and Facet column can be used to split the data into different parts and then create a separate plot for each subset of the data (either a histogram or a scatter/box plot depending on whether a Y-variable has been selected).

-If you have both and X and a Y-variable selected you will see a drop-down Color.
-Here you can select a variable to create a type of heat-map where the colors are linked to the value of the select Color variable.

-Select the Multiple radio button to quickly create multiple plots.
-For example, with `diamonds` data loaded, choose None for the Y-variable and all variables as X-variables (use CTRL-A or CMD-A).
-This will create histograms for all variables in your data set.

-To create multiple scatter/box plots select the Multiple radio button and then, with Diamonds data loaded, choose price as the Y-variable and all others as X-variables.
-This will produce a set of scatter and box plots.
-You can select a Color variable but Facet row and Facet column are not available when the Multiple radio-button has been selected.

-#### Line, Loess, and Jitter

-To add a linear or non-linear regression line to a scatter plot check the Line and/or Loess boxes.
-If your data take on a limited number of values, checking Jitter can be useful to get a better feel for where most of the data points are located.
-Jitter simply adds a small random value to each data point so they do not overlap completely in the plot(s).
+Select the plot type you want.
+Choose histograms or density for one or more single variable plots.
+For example, with the `diamonds` data loaded select `Histogram` and all (X) variables (use CTRL-A or CMD-A).
+This will create histograms for all variables in your dataset.
+Scatter plots are used to show the relationship, or lack thereof, between two variables.
+Select a variable to plot on the Y-axis and one or more variables to plot on the X-axis.
+Line plots are similar to scatter plots but they connect-the-dots and are particularly useful for time-series data.
+Bar plots are used to show the relationship between a categorical variable (X-axis) and a numeric variable (Y-axis).
+Box-plot are also used when you have a numeric Y-variable and a categorical X-variable.
+They are more informative than bar charts but also require a bit more effort to evaluate.

 #### Box plots